kay-is/warp-contracts-plugin-zod/README.md

 # SmartWeave Extension for Zod

-A Warp plugin that extends the global `SmartWeave` object with a Zod parser.
+A Warp plugin that extends the global `SmartWeave` object with Zod parsers created from custom Zod schemas.

 ## Features

-- Use Zod schemas to validate contract inputs
+- Use Zod schemas to validate contract inputs.
-- Infer TypeScript types from your Zod schemas for auto-complete in your contract code
+- Infer TypeScript types from your Zod schemas for auto-completion in your contract and frontend code.
-- Parse inputs inside your contract via the global `SmartWeave` object
+- Parse inputs inside your contract via the global `SmartWeave` object.
-- Throws a `ContractError` if the input is invalid
+- Get `ContractError` if the input is invalid.
-- Doesn't include the Zod library into your contract code
+- Save space in your contract code by moving the schema definitions to a separate file and moving Zod to a plugin.

 ## Install